-- In a pot, pour water and add fish sauce, garlic and laurel leaves.
+- In a pot, pour water and add fish sauce, garlic, onion and laurel leaves.
 Stir.
+Bring to boil.
 Then place the chicken in the pot and bring to a boil.
 Simmer for about 20 minutes for whole chicken and 15 minutes for chicken legs.

 - Remove from the broth and drain on a colander.
 Cool for about 10 minutes and rub with equal amount of salt and pepper on all sides of the skin and the inside part.

 - Heat cooking oil in a pot for deep frying.
 Fry the chicken until lightly brown.
 Turning the chicken as needed after cooking on each side until the chicken is evenly cooked.